 The Web Accessibility Initiative (WAI) “develops standards and support materials to help people understand and implement accessibility.”
 WAI is a part of the World Wide Web Consortium (W3C) , which is an international community of member organizations that work with full-time W3C staff and the public to develop web standards.
 Pearson continually works toward conformance with the following WAI guidelines.

 Accessibility Education and Outreach Working Group

-Accessibility Education and Outreach Working Group (EOWG) develops educational resources and awareness and training materials
+The Accessibility Education and Outreach Working Group (EOWG) develops educational resources and awareness and training materials about accessibility.

 Accessibility Guidelines Working Group and Task Forces

 - The Accessibility Guidelines Working Group (AGWG) develops and maintains a comprehensive list of publications , including the Web Content Accessibility Guidelines (WCAG) .
 WCAG covers a wide range of recommendations for making Web content and Web applications accessible.